Wesmania/game-life-report/source/index.rst

   after the game is abandoned.

   * I assume legal justification should be easy here?
 Open source software already has "ABSOLUTELY NO WARRANTY" clauses.
-Do any videogames have the same "no warranty" clauses as well?
+Do any video games have the same "no warranty" clauses as well?
 I'd expect them to.

 * Companies have no legal ground to come after community servers to protect